 "It tends to tax poorer people, people who live in neighborhoods that have been impacted by the housing crisis, and people who don't have the change to appeal or participate in the process," Kaegi said.

-Many on the Cook County Board of Commissioners and others have argued that the tax assessor's office should adopt an assessment system developed by the MacArthur Foundation.
+At least one member of the Cook County Board of Commissioners, Chuy Garcia, and others have argued that the tax assessor's office should adopt an assessment system developed by the MacArthur Foundation.
 Kaegi said he would adopt that system if elected to office.

 It is his first run for public office, putting him at a disadvantage against Berrios, who also serves as chairman of the Cook County Democratic Party.